-Although animals are not considered at risk for contracting COVID-19, the CDC recommends restricting your contact with animals, just as is recommended with people, until more information is known about the virus.
+The CDC reports there is a risk that people with COVID-19 could spread the virus to animals.
+Because of this, the CDC recommends restricting your contact with animals, should you be infected, just as is recommended with people.
 If you are sick, request that another member of your household care for your animals if possible, and avoid any contact with your animals (and of course them).
 If you do not have someone to care for your animals during this time, ensure you wash your hands before and after interacting with your animals.
 Consider seeking any boarding options or pet sitters during this time, so you may heal, as well as help ensure your animal’s safety.

 Could imported animals pose greater risk for COVID-19?

 To date, the CDC does not have evidence to suggest that animals who are imported -- such as horses transporting from Europe, etc. -- pose any risk for spreading COVID-19.
+Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
+It appears that the virus that causes COVID-19 can spread from people to animals in some situations.
 This rapidly evolving situation is being monitored by the CDC, the USDA, and the U.S. Fish and Wildlife Service (FWS), who regulate the importation of animals and products produced by animals into the country.

 Are there necessary precautions to take with recently imported animals?